Geospatial SPA using JavaScript only - part 2

 };

-In the next article we'll have a look at how to save data to the database from our API and also have a look at how relevancy ranked search is implemented.
+In the next article, we’ll look at saving data to the database from our API and how relevancy-ranked search works.